amylaurin/amylaurin/README.md

 - 👀 I’m interested in Software Engineering and UX Design opportunities.
 - 🌱 I’m currently learning:
   - IOS Mobile Development (Swift/SwiftUI), Javascript, React, & Springboot
-  - Design Principles and User Research, with Wireframing & Prototyping in Figma
+  - Design Principles, & User Research, with Wireframing & Prototyping in Figma

 <!---
 amylaurin/amylaurin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.